BugExplorer/seo-tools/README.md

 * rackup

- Change storage type by changing ENV['STORAGE'] in the "config/enviroment.rb" You can choose "db" or "file"
+ Change storage type by changing ENV['STORAGE'] in the "config/enviroment.rb"

+ You can choose "orm", db" or "file"

 #### If curb installation fails:
 * sudo apt-get install libcurl3 libcurl3-gnutls libcurl4-openssl-dev